cygishere/annvis/README.md

-# Annis - ANN Visualizer
+# Annvis - ANN VISualizer

-**WORK IN PROGRASS**
+**WORK IN PROGRESS**

-A visualizer for ANNs, lets you visualize the impact of weight changes on the output of a simple ANN.
+A visualizer for ANNs, lets you visualize the impact of weights change on the output of a simple ANN.

-In order to visualize ANN in a 2D plane, the input layer and output layer are constrained to only contain a single neuron respectively.
+In order to visualize ANN in a 2D plane, the input layer and output layer are constrained to contain only a single neuron respectively.

 ## Dependencies
 - [raylib](https://www.raylib.com/) (in near future)